GuangzheWen/web-softwaretools-plain/report/Background.md

 - [ ] Show logistic delivery information of orders.
 Users could get logistic delivery information from their orders page easily.
 - [ ] Help center.
 Where to find the documentation how to use the website and where to give feedback or report any issues.
 - [ ] Communication Tool.
 Customers and the owner could have a chat with this tool to discuss or bargain.
+- [ ] Two-factor user authentication.
+The password has been the standard means for user authentication on computers.
+However,  it is evident that a more convenient and secure solution to user authentication is necessary.
+[4] We want to utilize Two-factor user authentication to make the system more secure.

 **References**

 1. Usability.gov.
 2021.
 User Research Basics | Usability.gov. [online] Available at: <https://www.usability.gov/what-and-why/user-research.html> [Accessed 3 August 2021].
 2. Usability.gov.
 2021.
 User Research Basics | Usability.gov. [online] Available at: <https://www.usability.gov/how-to-and-tools/methods/focus-groups.html> [Accessed 3 August 2021].
 3. Taylor, M., McWilliam, J., Forsyth, H. and Wade, S., 2002.
 Methodologies and website development: a survey of practice.
 Information and Software Technology, 44(6), pp.381-391.
+4. M. L. Das, "Two-factor user authentication in wireless sensor networks," in IEEE Transactions on Wireless Communications, vol. 8, no. 3, pp. 1086-1090, March 2009, doi: 10.1109/TWC.2008.080128.